fokouarnaud/high-school-flashcard/README.md

 # Revision App

-Tool to help high school students enhance learning and retention of the computer science concept.
+Tool to help high school students enhance learning and retention of  various concepts.
 Conventional learning methods involve two ways of communication between learners and lecturers but with a less interactive approach.
 The web-based flashcard makes the student more engaged.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).